Conaclos/replayable-random/docs/api/generator/kybos.md

 const mutG = kybos.mutFromBytes(seed)
 ```

+The seed can be a [randomly generated](../../best-practices.md#seed-generation).

-You can also serialise a generator state and recover it later:
+Serialise a generator state and recover it later:

 ```js
 const plainG = JSON.parse(JSON.stringify(g))